VAN-AD: Visual Masked Autoencoder with Normalizing Flow For Time Series Anomaly Detection: Related Work

 \subsection{Time Series Anomaly Detection}

-Traditional TSAD methods can be classified into non-learning\cite{breunig2000lof,he2003discovering} and machine learning\cite{shyu2003novel,ramaswamy2000efficient}.
-In recent years, deep learning methods have achieved remarkable success in time series anomaly detection.
+Traditional TSAD methods can be classified into non-learning\cite{breunig2000lof,he2003discovering} and machine learning\cite{ramaswamy2000efficient,shyu2003novel}.
+In recent years, deep learning methods have achieved remarkable success in TSAD.
 These methods can be broadly classified into three main categories: forecasting-based\cite{deng2021graph}, reconstruction-based\cite{wucatch,xie2025multivariate}, and contrastive-based approaches\cite{yang2023dcdetector,kim2025causality}.
 Forecasting-based methods identify anomalies through prediction errors.
-For example, GDN\cite{deng2021graph}, captures inter variable dependencies and uses deviations between predicted and observed values as anomaly signals.
+For example, GDN\cite{deng2021graph}, captures inter-variable dependencies and uses deviations between predicted and observed values as anomaly signals.
 Reconstruction-based methods detect anomalies according to reconstruction error, under the assumption that normal patterns are easier to reconstruct than abnormal ones.
 Representative methods such as CATCH\cite{wucatch} and MTSCID\cite{xie2025multivariate} improve detection by jointly modeling temporal and frequency information.
 Contrastive-based methods focus on learning discriminative representations, where normal patterns are encouraged to cluster while anomalous patterns are separated.
 For instance, CAROTS\cite{kim2025causality} incorporates causal information into contrastive learning to enhance anomaly discrimination.